Jewellery Making & More: How to Spend a Creative Day in Pocklington

 Browse Independent Shops & Boutiques

-Pocklington is full of charming independent shops.
-After your workshop, why not wander through the town centre?
+Pocklington is full of charming independent shops, why not wander through the town centre?
 Stop by The Acorn Gallery for stunning artwork or Dilly Dally for something cute for your home.

 A sweet treat

-Just across the road is the most amazing gelato shop - Swirlz have a fantastic selection of flavours and are always coming up with random ones!
+Just across the road from the studio is the most amazing gelato shop - Swirlz have a fantastic selection of flavours and are always coming up with random ones!
 I'm a firm believer that ice cream is a year round treat too, don't just wait for a sunny day!

 Take a Scenic Walk in the Yorkshire Wolds